valentyna-koshelnyk/ecommerce-spring-api-prototype/README.md

 ## Automation

-To reduce boilerplate code were used Mapstruct and Lomboc annotations.
+To reduce boilerplate code we used Mapstruct and Lomboc annotations.
 Mapstruct helped us automatically map data transfer object to POJO.

 Lombok helped to generate getters/setters/constructor.